brandur/redis-cell/README.md

     # with debug output on stdout
     cargo test it_rates_limits -- --nocapture

+Since we are utilizing [testcontainers](https://github.com/testcontainers/testcontainers-rs) in the end-to-end test suite, make sure you got [docker](https://docs.docker.com/engine/) installed and - in case you are using a custom runtime, e.g. `Colima`, - make sure the `DOCKER_HOST` variable is available in the environment with the URL scheme set explicitly (requirement comes from the [bollard](https://github.com/fussybeaver/bollard) crate used by `testcontainers` internally), which can be achieved in the following manner on a unix-like system:

+    export DOCKER_HOST=unix://$HOME/.config/colima/default/docker.sock

+You should now be able to run the end-to-end tests with:

+    make images && make test/e2e

 CI has checks for both [Rustfmt][rustfmt] and [Clippy][clippy] (Rust's linter).
 These can be installed and run locally using Rustup's component framework: